aboutcode-org/aboutcode/docs/source/getting-started/manage-license-policies.rst

 https://dejacode.readthedocs.io/en/latest/howto-1.html#export-license-policy-definitions

-You can use your Usage Policies in **ScanCode Toolkit** with the "--license-policy" Post-Scan option
+You can use your Usage Policies in **ScanCode-Toolkit** with the "--license-policy" Post-Scan option

 https://scancode-toolkit.readthedocs.io/en/stable/cli-reference/list-options.html#all-post-scan-options